 Upper Hot Springs: This 1930s heritage bathhouse has been restored to include all the amenities of a modern spa.
 Enjoy a steam, massage, or other wellness treatment while taking in the views of the alpine.
 It’s open year-round and includes a cafe, gift shop, and children’s wading pool.

-Banf Park Museum: Built in 1903 by the Natural History Branch of the Geological Survey of Canada, the museum showcases the diverse wildlife in a different way: preserved by taxidermy.
-It is open daily in the summer from 10 a.m. - 6 p.m. and prices range from $3-$4.
+Banff Park Museum: Built in 1903 by the Natural History Branch of the Geological Survey of Canada, the museum showcases the diverse wildlife in a different way: preserved by taxidermy.
+It is open on weekends from October through May, 11 a.m. to 5 p.m.
+During the summer and early fall (from mid-May to mid-October), the museum is open Wednesday to Sunday, and Holiday Mondays from 9:30 a.m. to 5 p.m.
+Prices range from $3-$4 and youths under 17 get in free.
 Call 403-762-1558 for more information.

 Camping is a great way to stay in Banff and Parks Canada offers 13 campgrounds that are perfect for those looking to get away.
 Summer camping begins in early May, with all campgrounds open by mid to late June, and close throughout September and October.
 Winter camping is also available at Tunnel Mountain Village II and Lake Louise Campground.
 Remember, campers must purchase a camping permit at the campground kiosk or at the self-registration kiosk.
 Check online for what sites may be right for you or call 877-737-3783.